douglas86/ci-pp5-property-api/Readme.md

 ##### Problem?

-- I cant seem to create superuser from the terminal
+- I can't seem to create superuser from the terminal
 - Then register through postman

 ##### Solution?